-Any ways, that’s another story, which I will touch upon bit in various upcoming blog posts.
+Any ways, that’s another story, which I will touch upon a bit in various upcoming blog posts.
 Today’s topic is about that handwritten note.

-I don’t exactly remember which online sources I used to put the notes together, it had three headings, what it a credit score, why it is important to have a good credit score and how to improve credit scores.
+I don’t exactly remember which online sources I used to put the notes together, it had three headings, what is a credit score, why it is important to have a good credit score and how to improve credit scores.
 I wrote these on the back of my three-page bank statement, which showed a bank balance (and my net worth at that time) of $2600 (August 2011).

-So many things have changed since then, 6 years have passed by, my net worth is now many fold from that initial amount.
+So many things have changed since then, 6 years have passed by, my net worth is now much fold from that initial amount.
 My salary also got almost tripled.
 But the very basic things about credit score, that didn’t change.

 What is Credit Score

-Credit score is a number which reflects your credit worthiness.
+A credit score is a number which reflects your credit worthiness.
 The more the number, more your lenders feel secure that you can pay off the loan extended to you.

-Three agencies maintain credit scores, Trans Union, Experian and Equifax.
+Three agencies maintain credit scores, Trans Union, Experian, and Equifax.
 They have different algorithm to calculate credit score which is closed kept secret, hence the scores vary between the three sources.

 These companies make money by selling your credit score and credit report to lenders.
 Lenders use any of these three sources to check your score when you apply for loan or credit card.

 There are two types of credit score inquiry, soft and hard.
 A soft query is made when the intention is just to seek information about you.
 A hard inquiry is made when the intention is to lend you money or credit.

 Fair credit = 620 to 659+